Batched Point Location in SINR Diagrams via Algebraic Tools: Definitions and tools from geometry and data structures

 The above construction is not difficult if one starts with a range tree for $P$.
 The $P_i$ are the canonical sets of the range tree.
 Initialize each $Q_i$ to the empty set.
-One then executes a query for each $q \in Q$ and adds $q$ to $Q_i$ for each canonical set $P_i$ that participates in the query.
+Then execute a query for each $q \in Q$ and add $q$ to the set~$Q_i$ associated with each canonical set $P_i$ that participates in the query.